plforacle/heatwave-implementation/connect-compute/connect-compute.md

 4. Your notepad should look like the following:
      ![notepad rsa key compute db](./images/notepad-rsa-key-compute-db.png "notepad rsa key compute db ")

-## Task 3: Connect to Databsae with MySQL Shell
+## Task 3: Connect to Database with MySQL Shell

 1. From your Compute instance, connect to HEATWAVE-DB  using the MySQL Shell client tool.